 - Liletta, Skyla, and Mirena: all are the same and contain only one hormone – progestin.
 Their protective effects can last from 3 to 6 years.

 Pros Of IUD

 - Whether you choose between hormonal or non-hormonal IUDs, they both turn out to succeed in their protection goal 98 percent of the time.
-If you choose hormonal IUDs over the copper IUD, then there is a high chance that the occurrence of periods can completely disappear or else the frequency of menstrual episodes noticeable reduces.
+If you choose hormonal IUDs over the copper IUD, then there is a high chance that the occurrence of periods can completely disappear, or else the frequency of menstrual episodes noticeable reduce.

 - Hormonal IUDs prove effective in eliminating the risk of catching specific cancers and letting endometriosis affect the uterus lining.
 Endometriosis is an extremely painful condition that leads to the abnormal growth of tissues on the uterus lining.
 Apart from these safeguarding outcomes, hormonal IUDs prove as a great option for people who cannot consume any contraceptive options that have some estrogen content.
 This is because most hormonal IUDs contain only one hormone, known as progestin.